muhammadtahajawad/coretech-ai-engineering-internship/task-01-setup/README.md

 # What is AI Engineering?

-AI Engineering is the discipline of designing, building, deploying, and maintaining AI-powered systems and applications.
+AI Engineering is the discipline of designing, building, deploying, and maintaining AI powered systems and applications.
 It bridges the gap between AI research and real world production by taking machine learning models and large language models (LLMs) and turning them into reliable, scalable software products.
 AI Engineers work with APIs, pipelines, prompts, and infrastructure to bring intelligent features into products people actually use.

 # What Does an AI Engineer Do?